spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

     ```

 5. Set the following deployer properties to use authentication when
-    accessing probe endpoints, as the following example shows:
+    accessing probe endpoints, as follows:

     ```properties
     deployer.<app>.kubernetes.probeCredentialsSecret=myprobesecret